-Hangman is a traditional game that kids have been playing using a pencil and a paper to test their vocabulary abilities.
+Hangman is a traditional word puzzle game that kids have been playing using a pencil and a paper to test their vocabulary abilities.
 It usually involves two or more participants.

 The first player comes up with a word or short phrase or even sentence and the other player/s aim to guess the word by telling numbers or alphabet letters up to a certain point (until the hanged man gets hanged).
 If players suggest a letter that has already been mentioned, that letter is noted down on paper, even if it was told 2X.